Lakeland offers many Student Development services to our students, including the following:

 - Taking notes helps reinforce the main points.

 - Notes are often more valuable than the textbook, so make sure your notes are neat and legible.
 Highlighting also helps.

 - Yes, notes are effective.
 Make sure to highlight key concepts and terms.
 Take the notes from class and translate them into your own words so you can understand and explain concepts.

-How can I success at Lakeland College through tests and class lectures?
+How can I success at Lakeland University through tests and class lectures?

 - You must always be an active learner.
 Pay attention and participate in class.
 Even if you make mistakes, it will help you learn.